OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

-With it’s picturesque vistas over the river Rhine and an abundance of museums, Basel is the ideal location for culture lovers to visit.
-Especially in June, when the scenic northwestern Swiss city, becomes an art mecca with Art Basel week.
-With so much art by international artists to see at the plethora of art fairs, including the renowned Art Basel, here’s what not to miss.
+With it’s picturesque vistas over the river Rhine and an abundance of museums, Basel is the ideal location for culture lovers.
+This is especially true in June, when the scenic Swiss city becomes home to Art Basel week.
+With so many art fairs to choose from in Basel, here’s what not to miss.